Physics-Informed Neural Operator for Learning Partial Differential Equations: Experiments

 \paragraph{Burgers equation and Darcy equation.} PINO can learn the solution operator without any data on simpler problems such as Burgers and Darcy.
 Compared to other PDE-constrained operators, PINO is more expressive and thereby achieves better accuracy.
-On Burgers \eqref{eq:burgers}, PINN-DeepONet achieves \textbf{1.38\%} \citep{wang2021learning}; PINO achieves \textbf{0.37\%}.
+On Burgers \eqref{eq:burgers}, PI-DeepONet achieves \textbf{1.38\%} \citep{wang2021learning}; PINO achieves \textbf{0.38\%}.
 Similarly, on Darcy flow \eqref{eq:darcy}, PINO outperforms FNO by utilizing physics constraints, as shown in Table \ref{tb:darcy-operator}.
-For these simpler equations, test-time optimization may not be needed.
-The implementation detail and the search space of parameters are included in the Appendix \ref{app:burgers} and \ref{app:darcy}.
+For these simpler equations, instance-wise fine-tuning may not be needed.
+The implementation detail and the search space of parameters are included in Appendix \ref{app:burgers} and \ref{app:darcy}.

+\paragraph{Chaotic Kolmogorov flow.} We conduct an empirical study on how PINO can improve the generalization of neural operators by enforcing more physics.
+In the first experiment, we consider the Kolmogorov flow with $T=0.125$.
+We train PINO with 2200 initial conditions and different amounts of low-resolution data.
+As shown in Table~\ref{tb:operator-ansatz}, PINO achieves $6.22$\% error even without any data.
+We also observe that adding more low-resolution data to training makes the optimization easier and consistently improves the accuracy of the learned operator, showing that PINO is effective and flexible in combining physics constraints and any amount of available data.

+The second experiment considers the Kolmogorov flow with $T=0.5$.
+The training set consists of 4000 data points of the initial condition and corresponding solution.
+For operator learning, we sample high-resolution initial conditions from a Gaussian random field.
+Table \ref{tb:operator-validation-4C} compare the generalization error of neural operators trained by different schemes and different amounts of simulated data.
+The result shows that training neural operator with additional PDE instances consistently improves the generalization error on all three resolutions we are evaluating.
+Note that the relative $L_2$ error in this setting is much higher than the first one because the time horizon is 4 times longer.
+Next, we show how to solve for specific instances by finetuning the learned operator.